n19k6/ergodox_sourcing_de/20_prototype_rp2040_via_2x4/readme.md

 * verify that firmware still compiles
 * if keyboard hardware is available, flash keyboard and verify that key mapping is correct[^4]
+* remark: if you once changed the the keymaping using via once the values are stored and will remain also reflashing with completly different uf2-files e.g. blink.uf2

 ## Usage